-The registered nurse is responsible for each stage of service provision.
+A registered nurse is responsible for each stage of service provision.
 There is an admission package available prior to or on entry to the service.
 A registered nurse assesses and reviews each resident's needs, outcomes and goals.
 Care plans demonstrated service integration and included medical notes by the general practitioner and visiting allied health professionals.
-Medications are managed appropriately in line with accepted guidelines.
+There are processes in place to manage medications in line with accepted guidelines.
 Senior carers who are responsible for administration of medication complete annual education and medication competencies.
 An activities coordinator implements an activities programme for the residents.
 The programme includes community visitors, outings and activities that meet the individual and group recreational preferences for the residents.
 Residents' food preferences and dietary requirements are identified at admission.
 All meals and baking are cooked on site.
 Food, fluid, and nutritional needs of residents are provided in line with recognised nutritional guidelines.
 Dislikes are accommodated.